Types of COVID-19 Vaccines

 How Are Vaccines Developed?

 The development of a vaccine against COVID-19 has taken place in an unparalleled pace.
-Usually such a process takes years, but the scope of the pandemic triggered round-the-clock work by thousands of researchers working on over 100 different forms of the vaccine.
+Usually such a process takes years, but the scope of the pandemic triggered round-the-clock work by thousands of researchers working on over 100 forms of the vaccine.

 Before any vaccine can be used widely, it must go through development and testing to make sure that it’s effective against the virus or bacteria and that it doesn’t cause other problems.
 The stages of development generally follow this timeline: